NxPKG/khulnasoft-docs/content/cache/how-to/purge-cache/_index.md

 # Purge cache

-Cloudflare offers different options to purge your content.
+Khulnasoft offers different options to purge your content.
 Although single-file cache purging (purge by URL) is recommended, the following options are also available:

 {{<directory-listing>}}